-Is you organization cyber resilient?Posted on November 12th, 2018 in NEWS ARTICLES
+Is your organization cyber resilient?Posted on November 12th, 2018 in LATEST NEWS

 It’s no secret that the mining industry is in a period of transformation, and like many other industries, data and analytics are driving the disruption.
 Mining organisations have no option but to embark on a digital transformation journey as a strategic imperative.

 Whilst data and analytics are not new to business, miners are yet to tap into the full potential of the intelligence and insights which new technologies bring.
 Data, big data and analytics allow mining companies to improve workflows, develop new collaboration models, enrich business intelligence, increase workplace safety and greatly enhance decision making.

 As mining technology rapidly evolves, and with more companies embracing data and analytics within their business, so too has the need for organised cyber security programs become more apparent.
 Increased cyber threats and poor implementation of cyber security functions will lead to significant consequences to the mining industry’s entire supply chain if not addressed now.

 At Austmine 2019, day two of the conference will commence with the theme ‘Analytics, Data and Security: The Changing Winds’.
 You will hear from leading experts and game changers as they share insights into data and analytics that will dominate the changing landscape of the industry.